10yard/dkcoach/readme.md

 ## A MAME plugin to assist with Donkey Kong gameplay

-Tested with latest MAME version 0.236
+Tested with latest MAME version 0.254
 (Compatible with MAME and WolfMAME versions from 0.196 upwards)

 At the moment,  the plugin helps you with the springs and barrels stages.
 I plan to add help to all other stages.

+Here's a video review by GenXGrownup: https://www.youtube.com/watch?v=8cUUOP9Pjis&t

 ## The Barrels Stage